Documenting the American South Logo

 Virginia Foster Durr, March 13, 14, 15, 1975.
 Interview G-0023-1.

 Emerging from a Cocoon: How Virginia Foster Durr Became a Civil Rights Activist: Virginia Foster Durr discusses her early life and how she became aware of the social justice problems plaguing twentieth-century America.
-In this part of a multi-part interview, Durr describes her life on the plantation when she was a child; race issues in Birmingham, where she grew up; and how her views began to change when she left Birmingham to attend Wellesley College.
+In this first part of a three-interview series, Durr describes her life on the plantation when she was a child; race issues in Birmingham, where she grew up; and how her views began to change when she left Birmingham to attend Wellesley College.

 Interviewee: Virginia Foster Durr Interviewer: Jacquelyn Hall, Sue Thrasher